 If you own or manage living accommodations for a period of six months or less, you are required (by Florida Statute 125.0104 & County Ordinance 2014-17) to collect the 5% Hernando County Tourist Development Tax on the gross rental amount and remit it to Hernando County monthly.
 In addition, sales tax must be collected and remitted to the Florida Department of Revenue.

-Hernando County has a contract with Airbnb that requires Airbnb to collect and remit tourist development tax on your behalf.
-The homeowner is still required to register their property and report activity monthly.
-If you are using any other online platform, you are responsible for registering, collecting, and remitting taxes for rental properties.
-If there is an agreement with a rental/management company, the property owner is still ultimately responsible for the reporting and payment of the tax, if the company fails to do so.
+Hernando County has partnered with Airbnb and VRBO to collect and remit tourist development tax on your behalf.
+However, homeowners are still required to register their properties and report activity each month.
+If you are using any other online platform, you are responsible for registering, collecting, and remitting taxes for your short-term rental properties.
+Additionally, if you have an agreement with a rental or management company, you remain ultimately responsible for tax reporting and payment in case the company does not fulfill these obligations.

 For first time users, click here to register.